Hyperbilirubinemia in the Newborn

 may be needed.

-What are the complications of hyperbilirubinemia in the newborn?
+What are the complications of hyperbilirubinemia in a newborn?

 High levels of bilirubin can travel to your baby’s brain.
 This can cause seizures